 Put the chicken in a large bowl.
 Stir in the beans, corn, and 1 teaspoon chili powder.

 Put six tortillas on a large cutting board or clean, flat surface.
 Spoon about 1 1/2 tablespoons of the chicken mixture down the center of the tortillas, stopping about 2 inches from the edges.
 Roll up and place with the seam side down in the baking dish, securing with a toothpick if desired.

-In a small bowl, have kids mix 2 teaspoons chili powder, tomato purée, and sour cream.
-Have them stir mixture and then pour on top of rolled tortillas.
-Bake in oven until warmed, about 15 to 20 minutes.
+In a small bowl, stir together the remaining 2 teaspoons chili powder, tomato sauce, and sour cream.
+Pour on top of the tortillas.

-Cooking Tip: For a quicker meal, 2 cups shredded chicken from half of a rotisserie chicken or 2 (10 oz.) cans salt-free white meat chicken (drained) can be used instead of the chicken breasts.
+Cooking Tip: For a quicker meal, use 2 cups shredded chicken from half of a rotisserie chicken or two 10-ounce cans salt-free white meat chicken, drained.

 Tip: To get the kids involved, ask them to help measure, stir, shred, and assemble.